kenatiod/MUT/Understanding Machine Understanding.md

 A dictionary definition illustrates this well: Knowledge is "facts, information, and skills acquired through experience or education."
 Understanding is "the ability to comprehend; to have mastered."

+(For a more in-depth exploration of theories about the nature of understanding from cognitive science and philosophy of mind, see Appendix A4.
+)
 ### 3.2 -- Limitations of knowledge-focused AI benchmarks

 Many existing benchmarks for evaluating artificial intelligence systems focus primarily on assessing the breadth and accuracy of their knowledge retrieval capabilities.
 Question-answering datasets, for example, test an AI system's ability to locate and output factual information in response to queries.